alvaro-frank/chatbot-whatsapp/README.md

   "type": "text",
   "text": {
     "preview_url": false,
-    "body": "Hello Peter, I confirm the change of the Tax Identification Number to 266414563."
+    "body": "Hello João, I confirm the change of the Tax Identification Number to 266414563."
   }
 }
 ```